Year in Review

 The Ancient Spirit That Settled in Small-Town Washington

-An hour south of Seattle, JZ Knight channels a god-like warrior spirit named Ramtha.
+An hour south of Seattle, JZ Knight channels a god-like warrior named Ramtha.
 To outsiders it can look like a cult, a religion, a 40-year-long fake.
+Clearly, something otherworldly has come to a sleepy corner of Thurston County.

 11/15/2022 By Allison Williams Illustrations by Jonathan Bartlett